gitGNU/gnu_stribog/README.txt

 HOW TO INSTALL DEVELOPMENT TOOLS

-First, we shall need binutils and gcc for ARM. we go to http://www.gnu.org and get binutils-2.16.1.tar.bz2 (neiter binutils-2.15 nor binutils-2.17 didn't work for me. binutils-2.16 seem to be good) and gcc-4.1.1.tar.bz2 (gcc-4.0.1.tar.bz2 or gcc-4.0.3.tar.bz2 will fit, too. gcc-3.4.6 also was slightly tested).
+First, we shall need binutils and gcc for ARM. we go to http://www.gnu.org and get binutils and gcc. generally, we use the latest releases, though there is nothing dependent on any supernew features in stribog. currently we use binutils-2.17 with gcc-4.1.2. we used also binutils-2.16.1, binutils-2.16, gcc-3.4.6, gcc-4.0.1, gcc-4.0.3, gcc-4.1.1. they should work, too. once we tried binutils-2.15 and they failed; maybe, we had not configured them properly.

 Follow (with some changes) instructions from http://www.gnuarm.com ($ is for our shell prompt)
 $ export armprefix=$HOME/arm
                    (or where you want them to live. you must have write access thither)
-$ tar xjf binutils-2.16.1.tar.bz2;tar xjf gcc-4.1.1.tar.bz2
+$ gpg --verify binutils-2.17.tar.bz2.sig && tar xjf binutils-2.17.tar.bz2
 $ mkdir bui;cd bui
-$ ../binutils-2.16.1/configure --target=arm-elf --prefix=$armprefix --enable-interwork --enable-multilib
+$ ../binutils-2.17/configure --target=arm-elf --prefix=$armprefix --enable-interwork --enable-multilib
 $ make all install
-$ export PATH=$PATH:$armprefix/bin; rm -fr *
+$ export PATH=$PATH:$armprefix/bin; rm -fr *;cd ..
          (add this path in your shell profile after install, too)
+$ gpg --verify gcc-4.1.2.tar.bz2.sig && tar xjf gcc-4.1.2.tar.bz2;cd bui
-$ ../gcc-4.1.1/configure --target=arm-elf --prefix=$armprefix --enable-interwork --enable-multilib --enable-languages="c"
+$ ../gcc-4.1.2/configure --target=arm-elf --prefix=$armprefix --enable-interwork --enable-multilib --enable-languages=c
 $ make all-gcc install-gcc

-We don't need newlib, and stribog main board has no contacts to connect with gdb.
+That's all. we don't need newlib, and stribog main board has no contacts to connect with gdb.

 This sequence worked on RedHat 7.3 and Fedora Core 4 (32-bit).